gustconti/gustconti/README.md

 - 🤝 A true co-op campaign in dev mastery

-## 🛡️ Sworn Oaths 🛡️
+## 🛡️ Core Tenets 🛡️
-- Craftsmanship over shortcuts
+- Mastery over shortcuts
-- Deep understanding over surface knowledge
+- Growth through challenge, not comfort
 - Sharing knowledge as a way of learning

 ## 📫 Let's Connect 📫